 What equipment do I need to provide my child?

-Students should have the following equipment with then every day at school:
+Students should have the following equipment with them every day at school:

 - RGTS planner